-L.09 A INSURANCE

-The licence applicant must furnish evidence of public and employers' liability insurance, (if applicable).

-Registration requires confirmation that licence applicants as a minimum have public liability insurance for $\pounds 2$ million indemnity and employers' liability insurance for $\pounds 10$ million indemnity.
+No. Grade Description L.09 A INSURANCE The licence applicant must furnish evidence of public and employers' liability insurance, (if applicable).
+The licence applicant must furnish evidence of public and Registration requires confirmation that licence applicants as a minimum have public liability insurance for £2 million indemnity and employers' liability insurance for £10 million indemnity.
+The documentation from a bona fide insurer must be satisfy the above.
 The documentation from a bona fide insurer must be provided to satisfy the above.

+'C' Criteria